1959 Nash Metropolitan

 And the Metropolitan's charm according to the magazine?
 “Let's face it: the appeal now, as then, is the car's all-consuming cuteness.
 It has an eager puppy-dog look, highlighted by bulbous bodywork and finished with a continental kit.
 Most sport nifty, two-tone paint jobs recalling an ice cream 'n' sherbet treat on a stick.”

-Every bit of that charm and cuteness is on full display in the '59 Metropolitan offered here.
-In fact, it's all amplified by the matching-color custom light-duty trailer that's part of the sale.
-Both wear the “ice cream 'n' sherbet” colors of strawberry red and vanilla white.
+Every bit of that charm and cuteness is on full display in the '59 Metropolitan offered here, finished in the “ice cream 'n' sherbet” colors of strawberry red and vanilla white.
 The car's bodywork is unaltered, and presents in excellent condition.
 This Nash spent most of its life in Tennessee until it was brought to Michigan by our client approximately 7 years ago.
 Since it came to Michigan, it was driven minimally for special events like parades.
 Outside, the bug-eyed headlights, largely unnecessary hood scoop, angled chrome strip on the car's flanks separating the two colors, white hardtop, all four wheels almost hiding beneath the bodywork, and, of course, the continental-kit spare tire carrier are all present and accounted for.
 (Re-reading that list of characteristic features makes one realize how completely unique the Metropolitan really is.)
 Oh, and yes, there actually is a trunk!
 The car still wears its “M” badge in the center of the grille, rendered in exactly the same typeface as the “N” in the Nash logo of the time.
 The body appears to have been professionally repainted, and the chrome trim exhibits unrestored light patina characteristic of a 60 year-old vehicle.

 Inside, the accuracy of the often-used “Lilliputian” description is evident.
 A tall person—assuming they fit inside the car in the first place—could easily operate both left and right roll-up window handles at the same time.
 The upholstery on the seats and doors is delightfully rendered in a combination of angular-design black vinyl and vertical-stripe gray cloth.
 The effect is pure 1950s, and is unmatched on any other car.
 Simple gauges (from Smiths, like in every Austin Healey) adorn a black-painted metal dashboard framed by a black steering wheel.
 The look is art-deco.
 The ignition is located in the lower-center of the dash.
 Black carpeting and black rubber floor mats cover the floors, and a perforated white vinyl headliner covers the roof.
 Overall, the condition of the metal, vinyl, cloth, and painted surfaces is very good.
 There are no obvious signs of abuse or neglect; the car has obviously been loved through the generations.